klenkes74/sb-starter/CONTRIBUTING.md

   - ```Fixes #(issueNumber)```
   - Do NOT add a colon after "Fixes" - this prevents automatic closing.
 6. Create a Pull Request
-7. Follow the link posted by the kp-library to your pull request and accept it, as described in detail above.
+7. Follow the link posted by the sb-starter to your pull request and accept it, as described in detail above.
 8. Wait for our code review and approval, possibly enhancing your change on request
-  - Note that the kp-library developers also have their regular duties, so depending on the required effort for reviewing, testing and clarification this may take a while
+  - Note that the sb-starter developers also have their regular duties, so depending on the required effort for reviewing, testing and clarification this may take a while

 9. Once the change has been approved we will inform you in a comment